 Our list includes two kayak racks that can hold up to 4 kayaks and one that can hold 2 kayaks.

 You can read more about what stacker kayak racks are at the end of this post.

 If you want a double kayak roof rack that can carry 2 kayaks at once, the Malone Stax Pro2 is a fantastic option.

 The Stax Pro2 by Malone is a 2-boat capacity kayak transport system that is safe and secure.
 It features a fold-down design and foam blocks to protect your kayak while on the rack.

 It can hold up to 50 lbs per kayak and includes straps and tie-downs for them.
 Although the Stax Pro2 states that it has a 2-boat capacity, up to 4 kayaks can be supported on this rack with the purchase of additional foam blocks and straps.
 It also features Malone’s “JAWZ” mounting hardware, allowing this rack to fit almost all round, square, or aerodynamic crossbars.

-People who purchased the Malone Stax Pro2 said that the rack works well and is easy-to-install.
+People who purchased the Malone Stax Pro2 said that the rack works well and is easy to install.
 Not many people encountered issues when using this kayak rack.

-Due to its solid and easy-to-use design while still being an affordable price, it is our pick for the best value stacker kayak rack.
+Due to its solid and easy-to-use design while still being affordable price, it is our pick for the best value stacker kayak rack.